MKme/Machine-Learning/README.md

 Supports:

 -     Raspberry Pi Pico
--     Unknow other devices....
+-     Unknown other devices.

-Supports microcontroller devices.
 Unclear what is needed for installs/support on PC

 - TF Lite Micro Git repo for the Raspberry Pi Pico https://github.com/raspberrypi/pico-tflmicro